puf/puf.io/notes/books/Rogue Protocol - Martha Wells.md

 The Murderbot Diaries series by Martha Wells follows a rogue security robot with a hacked governor module, navigating human relationships and corporate intrigue while grappling with identity, autonomy, and its desire to just watch TV.

-I started reading this because of a team mates recommendation, but found the first book hard to get into.
+I started reading this because of a team mate's recommendation, but found the first book hard to get into.
 It got easier on the second book and by now I am fully intrigued with the over-arching plot of the series.

 I think what may have put me off initially is the writing style, as it takes the "diary" part of the title quite literally.
 I'm still not a fan of the writing style, but like the plot enough to want to know how things develop.
-Plus: murderbot's commentary on both humans and other bots is at times hilarious.
+Plus: murderbot's commentary on both humans and on other bots is at times hilarious.